DorukAlpSogukkuyu/campusjobs/README.md

 ### 2. Obtain Project Files

-- extract campusjobs.py to a folder that you want.
+- extract campusjobs-main.zip to a folder that you want.

 You will need the following files to run the project:
 - `campusjobs.py` &nbsp;&nbsp;&nbsp;*(Python code for the Flask app)*